qkspace/qkspace/README.md

 Feel free to send your PRs.
 If the task isn’t closed, it still needs to be done.

-The support concerning general questions is in the [chat](https://t.me/qkspace).
+Use [chat](https://t.me/qkspace) for support and general questions.

-# Contact information
+# Contacts

-For all questions please contact: support@qkspace.com
+For all questions please contact us at support@qkspace.com

-About commercial collaboration please contact: business@qkspace.com
+Regarding commercial collaboration please contact us at business@qkspace.com

 # Developers